 Ede Staal monument

-Delfzijl - Since 2001, you can find a large statue on the dyke near Delfzijl.
-This ten-metre-high column is an ode to Groningen singer Ede Staal.
-The most famous interpreter of the Groningen song died 15 years earlier in the same city.
-The silver wrapper around the column features the lyrics of one of his best-known songs, 'Credo- Mien bestoan'.
+Delfzijl – Since 2001, a large statue has stood on the dyke at Delfzijl.
+This ten-metre-high column is a tribute to the Groningen singer Ede Staal.
+The most famous performer of Groningen folk songs passed away 15 years earlier in the same city.
+The silver band wrapped around the column bears the lyrics to one of his best-known songs, ‘Credo – Mien bestoan’.

-Borgercompagnie - Between Veendam and Sappemeer lies the village of Borgercompagnie.
-A village that has stretched out for so long that it lies in two municipalities.
-In fact, in 2002, when the artwork 'Access Gates' was built, there were still three municipalities here.
-The artwork was built at the three-municipality point.
+Borgercompagnie – The village of Borgercompagnie lies between Veendam and Sappemeer.
+It is a village that stretches so far that it lies within two municipalities.
+In 2002, when the artwork ‘Toegangspoorten’ was built, there were even three municipalities here.
+The artwork was built at the point where the three municipalities meet.
 The pillars form the gates to each of the three municipalities.
-Also, each of the columns has a different colour, to show the differences between the regions.
-The ring connecting the pillars incorporates drawings by children from the municipalities.
+Each of the columns is also a different colour, to highlight the differences between the regions.
+The ring connecting the pillars features drawings by children from the municipalities.

-Nieuwe Statenzijl - A work of art that is different every time you look at it, that is the wind buoy.
-This work of art on the dike near Nieuwe Statenzijl, where you can also find the Kiekkaaste, is guided by the wind.
-This is because the eight-metre-high sculpture by Martin Borchert stands loose on the dike.
-Because the spherical base is weighted with concrete, the work of art sways with the wind, but stays in place.
+Nieuwe Statenzijl – A work of art that looks different every time you look at it: that’s the wind buoy.
+This artwork on the dyke at Nieuwe Statenzijl, where the Kiekkaaste is also located, is guided by the wind.
+Martin Borchert’s eight-metre-high sculpture stands freestanding on the dyke.
+Because the spherical base is weighted down with concrete, the artwork swings with the wind but remains in place.

 Theater van de natuur

-Sellingen - In Sellingen along the Ruiten Aa, there is a striking nature viewing hill.
-On top of the hill is a movable sculpture.
-Look through the curtains of this small theatre and have a view of Groningen's greatest work of art: nature.
-From the hill, you have a magical view of the Westerwold landscape.
-Nature, by the way, is not the only thing you can view here.
-In fact, the steps of the hill feature poems written by well-known Dutchmen.
-A beautiful combination of culture and nature.
+Sellingen – In Sellingen, along the Ruiten Aa, stands a striking nature viewing hill.
+At the top of the hill stands a movable sculpture.
+Peek through the curtains of this little theatre and take in the view of Groningen’s greatest work of art: nature.
+From the hill, you’ll enjoy a magical view of the Westerwold landscape.
+Nature, incidentally, isn’t the only thing you can admire here.
+The steps leading up the hill are inscribed with poems written by well-known Dutch figures.
+A lovely combination of culture and nature.